 I was recently looking back at my first go-kart, a second-hand CRG Kalifornia.
 One of CRG’s most successful models.
 Despite this, my kart gave me a lot of problems, and cost me a few race wins.
 So, I set out to do some research into which 100cc karts are the most popular and have the best features.

 So, what is the best 100cc go-kart?
-I would say the best 100cc kart is the CRG Heron.
+The best 100cc kart is the CRG Heron.
 The CRG brand has a proven track record.
 Many Formula 1 world champions started their careers with CRG.
-Examples of CRG alumni are 6-time World Champion Lewis Hamilton, and Max Verstappen.
+Examples of CRG alumni are 7-time F1 World Champion Lewis Hamilton, and 2021 World Champion Max Verstappen.

 Purchasing the most popular kart is a common decision, however karts behave differently with differing driving styles, and all karts offer different advantages on track.
 Finding the right kart for your driving style can make the difference between winning and losing.
 Keep reading to find out more!